Your Case Deserves Immediate Attention - Call Hubbs Law Today

 In Florida, felony convictions are subject to sentencing guidelines after points are assessed on a scoresheet.
 The total points assessed will determine the actual prison time.

-Even with no prior offenses or other aggravating circumstances, a defendant who is convicted of aggravated battery on a pregnant female scores 21 months at the bottom of the guidelines.
+Even with no prior offenses or other aggravating circumstances, a defendant convicted of aggravated battery on pregnant female scores 21 months at the bottom of the guidelines.
 Therefore, at a minimum, the judge will be required to sentence you to 21 months in prison unless there is a legal reason to depart from the sentence.

 Additional Resources